Tag Archives: Visions

 ~ Robert H. Schuller

-It’s easy to think of shooting for the moon when the idea of crashing down to the ground doesn’t enter the picture.
-We can dream and scheme all we want, but in order to make our dreams real, we must take action.
-And when we do, this idea of failure seems to have a way of creeping in despite our best attempts to move forward in spite of it.
+It’s easy to think of shooting for the moon when the idea of crashing to the ground doesn’t enter the picture.
+We can dream and scheme all we want, but to make our dreams real, we must act.
+And when we do, the idea of failure has a way of creeping in despite our best attempts to move forward.

 Failure means different things to different people.
-But I think the most debilitating thing about the idea of failure is having to experience or endure some kind of pain – pain of rejection, embarrassment, loss, financial ruin – not to mention its actual physical variations.
+But what’s most debilitating about the idea of it is having to experience or endure some kind of pain – pain of rejection, embarrassment, loss, financial ruin – not to mention its actual physical variations.

-The interesting thing to me about pain is that – thankfully – it is usually finite.
+The interesting thing about pain is that, thankfully, it is usually finite.
 It comes and it goes.
-And while we don’t always have any control over whether we experience it, we do seem to play a part in how long it lasts and how uncomfortable it gets.
+And while we don’t always have control over whether we experience it, we do seem to play a part in how long it lasts and how uncomfortable it gets.

 As a kid, getting immunizations was terrifying.
 I remember how worked up I would get before the needle even came close to my skin.
-And I’ve watched my kids do the same thing – even screaming or wailing before contact was ever actually made.
-But a few seconds later, the injections were completed before the kids even realized it.
+And I watched my kids do the same thing –screaming or wailing before contact was ever actually made.
+But a few seconds later, the injections were completed before they even realized it.

-They got off the exam table and immediately went onto other things – except perhaps when one of them needed a little more sympathy and deliberately focused on the site of the shot and the blood on the bandage – prolonging the unpleasant experience and making it into something far more painful than it really needed to be.
+They got off the exam table and immediately went onto other things – except when one of them, in need of a little more sympathy deliberately focused on the blood on the bandage – making the experience into something far more painful than it needed to be.

 I think we do the same thing when we contemplate the pain that accompanies what we believe would be “failure”.
 Our minds have a way of making it far more ominous than it ever is in reality.
-And if we happen to find ourselves experiencing it, we can also fall into the trap of unwittingly making it more uncomfortable than it really needs to be.
+And if we happen to find ourselves experiencing it, we can also fall into the trap of unwittingly making it more uncomfortable than it needs to be.

-But we can also exercise resilience and determination in our ability to bounce back and focus on something that will allow us to move forward in spite of an otherwise unpleasant experience.
+But we can also exercise resilience and determination in our ability to bounce back and focus on something that will allow us to move forward despite an otherwise unpleasant experience.

-Because what it really comes down to is what your experience – regardless of the way it turns out – has given you, rather than cost you.
-People who have accomplished extraordinary things in the world are the first to tell you that what many refer to as “failure” has plagued them time after time – and many will tell you those experiences were prerequisites for their success.
+Because what it really comes down to is what your experiences – regardless of the way they turn out – have given you, rather than cost you.
+People who have accomplished extraordinary things in the world are the first to tell you that what many refer to as “failure” has plagued them time after time.
+And many will tell you those experiences were prerequisites for their success.

 What differentiates them from those who allowed “failure” to defeat them is that they picked themselves up, figured out what they could learn, and moved forward armed with a new awareness, a new understanding, and a renewed commitment to their greatest dreams and visions.